How to pose couples: A wedding photographer shares her tips and tricks

 A happy couple holding hands in a field

 Photographers know that posing is no joke.
-And on the fast-paced, often rushed (and behind schedule) wedding day, having a posing is essential.
+And on the fast-paced, often rushed (and behind schedule) wedding day, having a posing plan is essential.
 There are no do-overs.
 So how do you ensure everything goes smoothly?

 We sat down with Northern Virginia-based wedding photographer Jennifer Nolan and asked her about her posing strategies for creating happy, relaxed, and authentic images.
-From building a connection before the shutter clicks to addressing insecurities, these are her top tips.
+From a connection before the shutter clicks to addressing insecurities, these are her top tips.

 Build trust and connection

-“I just can’t emphasize enough how important it is to get to know the couple,” Nolan asserts. “[If you do this], they already feel taken care of and [know] you’re trying to do your job for them.
+“I just can’t emphasize enough how important is to get to know the couple,” Nolan asserts. “[If you do this], they already feel taken care of and [know] you’re trying to do your best job for them.
 I think that goes a long way to putting couples at ease.”

-This is as simple as showing a little early to a session or setting up an engagement shoot with your couple before the wedding.
+This is as simple as showing up a little early to a session or setting up an engagement shoot with your couple before the wedding.
 By making time to connect before pulling out your camera, you give them a chance to get to know you—and you them.
 We’re all more willing to open up to people we trust.
 And we trust people who are invested in our lives and stories.
 Even taking 10 or 15 minutes to ask questions and find things you can relate to can go a long way in building trust and comfort.
 If you are able to do this during an engagement session, then you’ll be ready to roll on the big day.

 how to pose couples